 Stephen J. Nichols, President, Reformation Bible College; Chief Academic Officer, Ligonier Ministries

 “God Is Love is a warm, conversational, and contemporary systematic theology written by one of evangelicalism’s leading thinkers.
 But it is much more.
 It is biblically saturated, historically rooted theological wisdom for the people of God.”

 Christopher W. Morgan, Dean of the School of Christian Ministries and Professor of Theology, California Baptist University

 “Gerald Bray delivers on his promise—he teaches Christians about the God who is love and about the love that this triune God shows to others.
 He keeps this promise by pointing insistently to God’s gracious speech in the Bible, and by showing consistently how it all hangs together in the story of this God and his gospel.
 This book is a gripping lesson from a master teacher.
 For introduction to biblical doctrine—its sources and its implications—Christians will find no better aid than this new treasure.”

-Michael Allen, Associate Professor of Systematic and Historical Theology, Reformed Theological Seminary, Orlando
+Michael Allen, John Dyer Trimble Professor of Systematic Theology and Academic Dean, Reformed Theological Seminary, Orlando